 AMERICANO

-The Americano is allegedly named after American soldiers in Italy post-WW2.
+It is allegedly named after American soldiers in Italy post-WW2.
 They found the Italian coffee too strong so asked for hot water to dilute it down to the strength they were used to, dubbed the “caffé americano”.

-In the summer months, you can cool down with an iced americano – same great flavor, but refreshingly cool.
+In the summer months, you can cool down with an iced americano – the same great flavor, but refreshingly cool.

-Removing the crema straight after brewing can vastly improve the taste of your americano.
+Removing the crema straight after brewing can vastly improve the taste of your Americano.
 The crema has tiny bits of coffee trapped in it.
 So, when added to water, the flavor will continue to be extracted, increasing the bitterness of your coffee.
 It’s a bit of extra work but, for me, makes a big difference.

 CORTADO